kanso/bootstrap/README.md

 # Kanso Bootstrap

-This package allows you to quickly start using [twitter bootstrap](http://twitter.github.com/bootstrap/) and Less in your Kanso project.
+This package allows you to quickly start using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and Less in your Kanso project.
 It currently tracks the 2.0-wip branch.

 ## Install